A Visual History of the Catalog

 Vintage inspiration

-Digging into vintage catalog examples and old mail order businesses was both interesting and enjoyable to us.
-It has really helped us to gain a better understanding of the catalog and it’s history.
-Hopefully you find this post as enlightening and enjoyable as we do.
+Digging into vintage catalog examples and old mail-order businesses was interesting and enjoyable.
+It has helped us to gain a better understanding of the catalog and its history.
+Hopefully, you find this post as enlightening and enjoyable as we do.

 And on a final note, if you’re looking for more vintage inspiration or nostalgia, here are some of the awesome sources we found: